BluGenes-source/Easy-CSV-Marker-Utility-CMU-/ReaMe.md

 This application was created using JUCE version 6.07, but, may work with later versions. (untested).

+Get the API here: https://github.com/juce-framework

+Just clone and then use "checkout branch 6.0.7"
+This is located in the "releases" area of GitHub. (https://github.com/juce-framework/JUCE/releases)

 It does require that you add a method to the JUCE core that allows you to clear the filename box in the filenameComponent.